-Leapfrogging the status quo, the U.S. Department of Energy and Berkeley Lab have joined forces with the smart buildings industry to deliver the first-ever technology to automatically find and correct controls problems.
+Leapfrogging the status quo, the U.S. Department of Energy and Berkeley Lab have joined forces with the smart buildings industry to deliver leading-edge technology to automatically find and correct controls problems, optimize efficiency, and implement demand flexibility.
+These capabilities empower users to maximize the value of their building automation system infrastructure.

 Equipment faults and control problems drive up greenhouse gas emissions and energy bills - to the tune of $17 billion and 90 million metric tons of CO2 equivalent annually.
 These problems compromise occupant comfort and productivity, as well as equipment life, and make it difficult to coordinate building power use with a clean energy grid.